deors/workshop-pipelines/readme.md

 ## Preparing for the workshop

 Docker is the only pre-requisite.
 This workshop works with Docker native in any Linux box, with Docker for Mac, and with Docker for Windows.
-It has not been tested with Docker native for Windows.

 ### Launching Jenkins and SonarQube